Books

 Stella Natura Biodynamic Planting Calendar for 2025.
 Working with Cosmic Rhythms.

 In addition to planting and astronomical information, the monthly charts continue to be hand-written and accompanied by the thoughtful, inspiring, and informative articles for which Stella Natura has become well-known and appreciated.
-Also new this year ~ each calendar now includes a link to our free introductory webinar on its principles and practical application!
+Also new this year ~ each calendar now includes a link to a free introductory webinar on its principles and practical application!

 Initiated by Sherry Wildfeuer in 1978 and heartfully produced by her since that time, Stella Natura has long been a meaningful part of the biodynamic movement.
 With insightful and engaging articles about agriculture, cosmic influences, and anthroposophy, as well as meticulously hand-drawn charts that detail dates and times for planting/tending/harvesting various crops based on planetary and cosmic influences, it is a faithful companion to gardeners, farmers, and those seeking a glimpse into the practical application of anthroposophical insight to the natural world.